foundling/untree/README.md

 ## Input Specification

 `untree` is designed specifically to accept `tree` output as its input.
-The standard invocation `tree <dir>`, however, produces output that is ambiguous (files and directories appear the same) and extranous (there is a summary at the end).
+However, the most basic invocation of `tree` produces output that, for our purposes, is ambiguous and extraneous.

-For these reasons, the `untree` spec requires a slightly specific invocation of `tree`:
+Therefore, the `untree` spec requires a slightly more specific invocation of `tree`:

 ```bash
 tree -F --noreport <directory name>'